 As the second-biggest SUV in the Infiniti stable, the QX60's dimensions reflect its midsize classification.
 Length is 198.2 inches, with a wheelbase of 114.2 inches and a width of 86 inches (including mirrors).
 It stands 69.7 inches tall.
 Ground clearance is 6.7 inches across the range, while approach, breakover, and departure angles are 15, 15.5, and 22.5 degrees, respectively.

 Curb weights vary depending on drivetrain and trim, with the FWD Pure models being the lightest at 4,393 pounds.
 The heftiest model is the AWD Autograph, weighing in at 4,657 lbs.

 |Infiniti QX60 Trims||Curb Weight|

 |SENSORY||4,468 - 4,623 lbs.|

 |Rear Wheel Size||18" x 8"|

-Finally, the Autograph gets an exclusive two-tone paint option by contrasting a Black Obsidian roof with certain colors: Black with Graphite Shadow is free, but the combination with Warm Titanium, Moonbow Blue, Majestic White, or Grand Blue costs $695, and the Deep Bordeaux and Black Obsidian pairing is priced at $900.
+Finally, the Autograph gets an exclusive two-tone paint option by contrasting a Black Obsidian roof with certain colors: Black with Graphite Shadow is free, but the combinations with Warm Titanium, Moonbow Blue, Majestic White, or Grand Blue cost $695, and the Deep Bordeaux and Black Obsidian pairing is priced at $900.
 The Moonbow color on our test car generated much praise during the week.
 If the two-tone look isn't to your taste, Mineral Black is the only single-tone color choice for the Autograph at $695.